Mom of 4 killed in armed robbery at Arkansas convenience store

 FORT SMITH, Ark. — The Fort Smith Police Department (FSPD) is investigating an armed robbery that left one person dead.
-According to police, it happened at Doug's Eastside Convenience store on Rogers Avenue in Fort Smith around 10:15 p.m. on Friday night.
+According to police, it happened at Doug's Eastside Convenience store on Rogers Avenue in Fort Smith around 10:15 p.m. on Friday, March 24.

 Police say the investigation is ongoing and they ask anyone with information that could help identify the suspect to contact police by dialing 911 or FSPD at 479-709-5000.